lostatc/swtchr/README.md

 ## Getting started

-Next, drop these commands into your Sway config, which is usually located at `~/.config/sway/config`.
+To get started, drop these commands into your Sway config, which is usually located at `~/.config/sway/config`.
 Substitute whatever path you installed the `swtchr` and `swtchrd` binaries to.

 ```
 # Start the swtchr daemon.